rodneyshupe/Cookbook/Recipes/SoupsAndStews.rst

 Ingredients
 -----------

 - 3 carrots, peeled and cut into 1/4-inch pieces
 - 1 onion, chopped fine
+- 1 celery rib choped into 1/4 inch pieces
+- 4oz crimini muchrooms chopped
 - 1/4 cup olive oil
 - 1 tablespoon minced fresh thyme or 1 teaspoon dried
--  1/4 ounce dried porcini mushrooms, rinsed and minced
 - 2 garlic cloves, minced
 - 2 teaspoons tomato paste
 - 3 cups beef broth
 - 3 cups chicken broth
 - 2/3 cup quick-cooking barley
 - 2 teaspoons soy sauce
 - 1 1/2 pounds sirloin steak tips, trimmed and cut into 1/2-inch pieces
 - Salt and Pepper

 Directions
 ----------

-1. Combine carrots, onion, and 2 tablespoons oil in Dutch oven and cook over medium-high heat until vegetables are softened and lightly browned, about 8 minutes.
-Stir in thyme, porcini, garlic, and tomato paste and cook until fragrant, about 30 seconds.
-Stir in beef broth, chicken broth, barley, and soy sauce, scraping up any browned bits.
-   Simmer until barley is tender, about 15 minutes.
-2. Meanwhile, heat 1 tablespoon oil in 12-inch skillet over medium-high heat until just smoking.
+1. Heat 1 tablespoon oil in Dutch oven over medium-high heat until just smoking.
 Pat beef dry with paper towels and season with salt and pepper.
 Brown half of beef on all sides, about 8 minutes; transfer to bowl.
-Repeat with remaining 1 tablespoon oil and remaining beef; transfer to bowl.
+Repeat with remaining 1 tablespoon oil and remaining beef;
+   transfer to bowl.
+2. Combine carrots, onion, celery, and 2 tablespoons oil in now empty Dutch oven and cook over medium-high heat for approximately 4 minutes, add mushrooms and continue cooking until vegetables are softened and lightly browned, about another 4 minutes.
+Stir in thyme, garlic, and tomato paste and cook until fragrant, about 30 seconds.
+Stir in beef broth, chicken broth, barley, and soy sauce, scraping up any browned bits.
-3. Add browned beef and any accumulated juices to soup and let heat through, about 1 minute.
+3. Add browned beef and any accumulated juices to soup and let heat through, about 1 1/2 hour.
 Season with salt and pepper to taste.
 Serve.

 .. raw:: pdf